 The Company has a conservative approach to tax risk and seeks to minimise the risk of uncertainty or differences in the interpretation of tax legislation.
 The Company realises that it is not always possible to remove task risk completely, but has the aim of managing the level of risk to one that is acceptable in the terms of the tax risk and governance framework and with the overall Company approach to risk management.

 The Company utilises a tax risk framework to assess and monitor all tax risks and does not undertake purely artificial transactions in order to obtain a tax benefit.
 All transactions undertaken by the Company are driven by a clear business purpose or commercial rationale and the Company aims to consider a range of tax outcomes and utilise the most efficient, while maintaining compliance with all legal tax requirements.

 The implementation of aggressive tax planning schemes would disconnect from the conduct of the business and are therefore not undertaken.

-The Company does utilise approved HMRC schemes where appropriate: Research and Development and Patent Box reliefs would be examples of these allowances.
+The Company does utilise approved HMRC schemes where appropriate: Patent Box relief would be an example of such an allowance.

 4. Relationship with HMRC

 The Company aims to be transparent and proactive in all tax matters with HMRC.

 Primary responsibility for liaising with HMRC resides with the Head of Finance, who is likely to engage with HMRC in connection with: